 The most remarkable thing about RTA is not the plays that it presents.
 It is the people it produces.
 Prisoner-Participant, Sing Sing

-From this small theatre group, RTA has evolved into a full-scale creative arts program operating in five men’s and women’s New York State Correctional Facilities: Bedford Hills, Fishkill, Green Haven, Sing Sing and Woodbourne
+From this small theatre group, RTA has evolved into a full-scale creative arts program operating in five men’s and women’s maximum and medium-security New York State Correctional Facilities: Bedford Hills, Fishkill, Green Haven, Sing Sing and Woodbourne

 As RTA grew, participants themselves observed their own profound transformation.
 Improved social and communications skills, self-discipline and self-confidence lead to completion of GEDs, college and even master’s degrees.
 Prisoners involved in RTA released into the community were making succesful lives outside.